-(a) in case of a revised safety data sheet, a clear indication of where changes have been made to the previous version of the safety data sheet, unless such indication is given elsewhere in the safety data sheet, with an explanation of the changes, if appropriate.
-A supplier of a substance or mixture shall maintain an explanation of the changes and provide it upon request;

-23 24 (b) a key or legend to abbreviations and acronyms used in the safety data sheet;

-(c)key literature references and sources for data;

-to in Article 9 of Regulation (EC) No 1272/2008 was used for the purpose of classification;
+- (a) in case of a revised safety data sheet, a clear indication of where changes have been made to the previous version of the safety data sheet, unless such indication is given elsewhere in the safety data sheet, with an explanation of the changes, if appropriate.
+A supplier of a substance or mixture shall maintain an explanation of the changes and provide it upon request; - (b) a key or legend to abbreviations and acronyms used in the safety data sheet; - (c) key literature references and sources for data; - (d) in the case of mixtures, an indication of which of the methods of evaluating information referred to in Article 9 of Regulation (EC) No 1272/2008 was used for the purpose of classification; - (e) list of relevant R phrases, hazard statements, safety phrases and/or precautionary statements.